Fahrenheit 95 To Celsius

 Q2: Is it always necessary to use the conversion formula?

 A2: While the formula offers precise conversions, using online converters or tables is acceptable, particularly for quick, single conversions.
-However, understanding the formula is essential for deeper understanding and in situations requiring manual calculations.
+Still, understanding the formula is essential for deeper understanding and in situations requiring manual calculations.

 Q3: Are there other temperature scales besides Fahrenheit and Celsius?